 by Mike Ratliff

-“Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but the one who does the will of my Father who is in heaven.
-On that day many will say to me, ‘Lord, Lord, did we not prophesy in your name, and cast out demons in your name, and do many mighty works in your name?’
-And then will I declare to them, ‘I never knew you; depart from me, you workers of lawlessness.’”
-(Matthew 7:21-23 ESV)
+21 “Not everyone who says to Me, ‘Lord, Lord,’ will enter the kingdom of heaven, but he who does the will of My Father who is in heaven will enter.
+22 Many will say to Me on that day, ‘Lord, Lord, did we not prophesy in Your name, and in Your name cast out demons, and in Your name perform many miracles?’
+23 And then I will declare to them, ‘I never knew you; DEPART FROM ME, YOU WHO PRACTICE LAWLESSNESS.’
+Matthew 7:21-23 (NASB)

-I have two totally separate “encounters” with two different people in the last two days in which both persons insisted that Jesus taught a totally different “Gospel” than that which Paul the Apostle preached.
-In both cases these fellows insist that they are following Jesus instead Paul.
-Why this is coming out all at once is puzzling, but really what is being said by these people is nothing new.
+Over the years I have had many would be dissenters attempt to thwart the message I have labored long and hard over on this blog.
+They come in all sorts of directions, but one of the most confusing are those who insist that Jesus taught a totally different “Gospel” than that which Paul the Apostle preached.
+These same people also insist that they are following Jesus instead Paul.
+Why they do this is puzzling, but really what is being said by these people is nothing new.
 There are really only two groups of people.
 There are those who believe God and those who don’t.
 When people reject the Gospel they will give all sorts of reasons for doing so, but really it all boils down to the fact that they refuse to bow the knee in total surrender to the Lord of Lords.

-Both of these fellows claim to be “Jesus followers.”
+Those who do this claim to be “Jesus followers.”
 However, what that means is that they have their “religion” on their own terms.
-Since they both insist that they obey Jesus instead of Paul then let us look at Jesus’ own words about that.
+Since they insist that they obey Jesus instead of Paul then let us look at Jesus’ own words about that.

 by Tom Ascol